Azure/azure-powershell/src/Network/Network/help/Set-AzNetworkSecurityRuleConfig.md

 The first command gets the network security group named NSG-FrontEnd, and then stores it in the variable $nsg.
 The second command uses the pipeline operator to pass the security group in $nsg to Get-AzNetworkSecurityRuleConfig, which gets the security rule configuration named rdp-rule.
 The third command changes the access configuration of rdp-rule to Deny.
+However, this overwrites the rule and only sets the parameters that are passed to the Set-AzNetworkSecurityRuleConfig function.
+NOTE: There is no way to change a single attribute

 ### Example 2